HealthSone

 0

-Diabetes is a condition that does more than interrupting the body’s ability to control blood sugar levels.
-It also leads to a long list of additional conditions, one of which is diabetic neuropathy.
+Diabetes is a condition that does more than interrupt the body’s ability to control blood sugar levels.
+It also leads to a long list of additional requirements, including diabetic neuropathy.
 It is estimated that 50% of all diabetes patients suffer from neuropathy to some degree.
 In patients for which neuropathy is severe, it can also be debilitating.
-Now it turns out that low impulse spinal cord stimulation may relieve diabetic neuropathy in some patients.
+It turns out that low-impulse spinal cord stimulation may relieve diabetic neuropathy in some patients.
 Spinal cord stimulation is a treatment pain doctors often rely on to help relieve chronic back pain.
-If it does indeed work for diabetic patients, it could help relieve neuropathy pain for millions.
+If it does indeed work for diabetic patients, it could help ease neuropathy pain for millions.

 Study: Spinal Cord Stimulation May Relieve Diabetic Neuropathy 1